ushanemala/CODSOFT/TASK 1- Number Guess/README.md

 # TASK 1- Number Guess
-This folder contains the code and demo for the Number Guess Game.
+This folder contains the code for the NUMBER GUESSING GAME built in JAVA.